QuickSoOrt/file-management-system-backend/README.md

    ```sh
    yarn install
    ```
-3. Create a folder named 'env' inside the project and inside create a file name 'local.env' with the following content
+3. Create a folder named 'env' inside the project directory and inside create a file named 'local.env' with the following content
    ```
    #The database URL
    DATABASE_URL=